 Enneagram Type 2: The Helper

 The Helper, known for their warm-hearted nature, gears up for a first date with empathy and connection in mind.
-They are often in tune with others’ needs and think extensively about how to make their date feel comfortable and appreciated.
-They might feel a rush of enthusiasm and perhaps a hint of worry about being liked back, but their positive outlook usually dominates any fear.
+They are often in tune with others’ needs and think extensively about making their date feel comfortable and appreciated.
+They might feel a rush of enthusiasm and perhaps a hint of worry about being liked back, but their optimistic outlook usually dominates any fear.

-The Helper’s preparations might involve personal touches, like a small, thoughtful gift or choosing a location that their date is sure to enjoy.
+The Helper’s preparations might involve personal touches, like a small, thoughtful gift or choosing a location their date will surely enjoy.
 Their conversation may center on their date, showcasing their listening skills and genuine interest.
-From discussing their date’s favorite hobbies to their loved ones, Type 2’s approach is all about fostering a warm, inviting atmosphere.
+From discussing their date’s favorite hobbies to their loved ones, Type 2’s approach fosters a warm, inviting atmosphere.

 Red Flags